For information on the wider Transition Towns

 Transition Towns initiatives are springing up all over the world, aiming to build local resilience and community co-operation as a practical and creative community response to climate change, and to reduce our dependence on oil and fossil fuels and tackle the issue of peak oil.
 We all know we can’t rely on oil forever, so it might be a good idea to plan what we do instead.

 Transition Town Cheltenham aims to empower ourselves and others to improve the quality of life in the town and make a reduced impact on the outside world, whilst looking after the environment and each other.

 TTC have worked with Cheltenham Borough Council to convert the Annecy Garden in Sandford Park (at the top of the Strand) into a public edible garden.

 See the Annecy Gardens Blog (part inserted below) for the latest info and updates.

-Transition Free Press is a new national tabloid newspaper.
-It is run as a a pilot for four issues during 2013 and contain a mix of news, reviews and features, dedicated pages to energy, the land, people, economy, food, well-being, the arts, cartoons, sport and a unique Transition agony column.
+Transition Free Press,the new national tabloid newspaper, is continuing in 2014.
+It contains a mix of news, reviews and features, dedicated pages to energy, the land, people, economy, food, well-being, the arts, cartoons, sport and a unique Transition agony column.

 Copies are just £1 each from Global Footsteps.